ZainRizvi/ZainRizvi.github.io/_posts/2020-05-08-remembering-what-you-read-zettelkasten-vs-para.md

 Tiago recommends thinking about the 12 problems you care most about and _only_ store things related to those problems in your notebook (so skip the articles about ancient mummies...unless you're an archaeologist). https://fortelabs.co/blog/how-to-use-evernote-for-your-creative-workflow/

 By limiting which topics you put in your second brain you free up more cognitive space to notice what you do store.
-By storing less you’ll remember more.
+By storing less you’ll remember more 🤯

 Not making your second brain cognitively overwhelming is an under-emphasized part of the PARA system.
 There shouldn't be anything in your project's section unless you are actively working on it.
 Even the other sections are also meant to be pruned on a regular basis so that they only represent your primary interests.
 A good rule of thumb: if any folder gains more notes than you can easily skim (\~50-100 notes), it might be time to split that folder into two or maybe even delete some notes.